Portfolio-Allan-Rolle/100AngularChallenges/README.md

 45. Build an animation to slide right when an element enters.
 46. Build a skeleton loader
 47. Build a social media bar that floats on the ride hand side.
+48. Build a pop-up component that slides from the bottom.